Zimbra-Community/zimbra-foss-2fa/README.md

          1 * * * * /usr/sbin/ntpdate 0.us.pool.ntp.org

-2. If you want, you can build your own Docker image, that way you have the latest version of everything and get some know-how along the way.
+2. (optional) If you want, you can build your own Docker image, that way you have the latest version of everything and get some know-how along the way.
 See https://github.com/Zimbra-Community/zimbra-foss-2fa/blob/master/privacyidea/README.md

 3. Create storage volumes